 ="Here is some 'sample' text"

-Single quotes have their own special meaning in Excel, but they are treated as text when enclosed within double quotes.
+Single quotes have their own special meaning in Excel, but when enclosed within double quotes, they are treated as text

 Many times, this won’t be a good solution.
 For example, if we are using the shorthand method for noting feet and inches, we must use the single-quote and double-quote characters (e.g., 6’2″ is shorthand for 6 feet 2 inches).
 In this circumstance, this simple solution won’t work, so let’s look at some alternatives.

-Double quotes using an escape character
+Double quotes using an escape double quote

 Using an additional double quote character serves as an escape character.
 Take a look at the following formula: